-If the only change is to add pipelines to the existing data in the NPMS national layer for that OPID, the operator may submit only the supplemental pipelines.
+If the only change is to add pipelines and/or breakout tanks to the existing data in the NPMS national layer for that OPID, the operator may submit only the supplemental pipelines/breakout tanks.
 These additions should be submitted to the NPMS via the specific addition-based workflow within OSAVE.
 Through the workflow, the operator will be prompted to answer a series of questions about the submission, including what the additions represent (e.g., new construction).
-If the pipelines are being added as a result of an acquisition from another operator/OPID, please include information about the previous operator such as operator name and OPID, if known.
-The operator will also be prompted to indicate if the data matches the mileage reported under the PHMSA Annual Report, when the mileage for the existing NPMS data is also considered.
+If the pipelines or breakout tanks are being added because of an acquisition from another operator/OPID, please include information about the previous operator such as operator name and OPID, if known.
+The operator will also be prompted to indicate if the data matches the mileage/number of tanks and commodity reported under the PHMSA Annual Report, when the mileage/number of tanks and commodity for the existing NPMS data is also considered.
 This series of questions replaces the cover letter previously required in the submission package.
 When the submission is uploaded, the operator is prompted to indicate if the spatial data is projected.
 If the spatial data is not projected, the operator must indicate the projection information within the online interface.
-Also, within the workflow, the operator will be prompted to review and update, if necessary, the primary, technical, and public contact information for the OPID.
+Also, within the workflow, the operator will be prompted to review and update, if necessary, the primary, technical, and public contact (for pipelines only) information for the OPID.
 This workflow eliminates the need to submit a separate metadata file, which was previously required as a component in the submission package.